ryantsiao/ryantsiao/README.md

 <details>
   <summary><h3>What's Next?</h3></summary>

-I am looking forward to my first taste of the medical physics field this summer at UCI.
+I am looking forward to the next chapter of my research: my first taste of the medical physics field this summer at UCI.
 I will be working with Dr. Gultekin Gulsen and Dr. Lydia Su on Photo-Magnetic Imaging, which will culminate in a presentation and possibly a paper.
 My participation in this project is funded by the AAPM DREAM Fellowship, which is also funding a trip to the annual AAPM meeting in Washington D.C this July.
 These experiences will help me determine whether medical physics is the path I want to pursue with my physics degree, both in graduate school and beyond.

 </details>